 The overarching goal of the Developmental Core is to help support the career development of early stage investigators (ESIs) at Einstein through a peer-reviewed pilot grants program, coupled with an effective mentoring process and a program for scientific growth involving participation in multiple CFAR events.
 Funds from the Developmental Core played a pivotal role in developing AIDS malignancy research, and helped galvanize a successful international AIDS research program at Einstein.

-- To provide individually tailored mentoring to nurture the careers of ESIs and facilitate their development into independently funded researchers.
+- To provide individually tailored mentoring programs to nurture the careers of ESIs (early-stage investigators) and facilitate their development into independently funded researchers.

-- To catalyze AIDS research at Einstein by providing pilot and feasibility grants, especially to ESIs and to non-AIDS established investigators (EI) interested in moving into HIV/AIDS research.
+- To catalyze new directions for AIDS research by Einstein investigators by providing pilot and feasibility grants, especially to ESIs and to non-AIDS established investigators (EI) interested in moving into HIV/AIDS research.

-- To integrate cutting edge research technologies to drive both qualitative and quantitative increases in AIDS research at Einstein.
+- To integrate cutting edge research technologies utilize by CFAR and non-CFAR investigators to drive both qualitative and quantitative increases in HIV/AIDS research at Einstein.

-- To facilitate/ stimulate scientific communication among active and potential CFAR investigators.
+- To facilitate and stimulate scientific communication among active CFAR investigators, and researchers not yet engaged in HIV/AIDS research.

 - To promote international AIDS research by supporting and training Einstein CFAR investigators and colleagues in other countries.

-- Integrated clinical and basic science mentoring programs
+- Integrated and individualized clinical and basic science mentoring programs

-- Providing grant-writing support and advanced grant application training.
+- Providing ESI with grant-writing support and training in grant application structuring.

-- Coordination of review and award of pilot project grant and microgrant program.
+- Coordination with the Administrative Core of with review and award of pilot project grant and microgrant programs.

-- Organization and management of the CFAR seminars by internal and external speakers
+- Organization with the Administrative Core of the CFAR seminars presented by internal and external speakers

-- weekly AIDS Center and Einstein Montefiore-CFAR Grand Rounds
+- Weekly AIDS Center & Einstein Montefiore-CFAR Grand Rounds

 - CFAR Invited Speaker Seminar Series